How to Sleep Well in Perimenopause

 Your primary female sex hormones are estrogen and progesterone.

 During perimenopause, which is the decade before your periods stop completely, progesterone typically lowers first.
-Sometimes this happens over a long period of time, such as 10 to 15 years.
-Progesterone has anti-anxiety, calming, sedative effects.
+Sometimes this happens over a long period of time, such as 8 to 12 years.
+Progesterone has anti-anxiety, calming, and sedative effects.
 The first symptoms you may feel in perimenopause are anxiety and poor sleep, which are classic signs of low progesterone.
 Shorter menstrual cycles (less than 28 days), PMS, and periods that start with spotting are other signs of low progesterone.

 Estrogen tends to fall more quickly, typically close to menopause, which is the period of time when your menstrual cycles wind down and eventually stop.
 The average age for menopause is 51.
 Estrogen decline often correlates with poor sleep, but this is poorly understood.

-It’s not estrogen deficiency that causes poor sleep, and this is demonstrated in research that shows that not all women get improved sleep with estrogen replacement.
-It’s more likely that lower estrogen causes wild fluctuations in your pituitary hormones (LH and FSH) which affect the vasomotor center of the brain.
+It’s not estrogen deficiency that causes poor sleep.
+This is demonstrated in research that shows not all women get improved sleep with estrogen replacement.
+It’s more likely that lower estrogen causes wild fluctuations in your pituitary hormones (LH and FSH) which affects the vasomotor center of the brain.
 This part of your brain regulates your blood pressure, blood vessel dilation, and heart rate.
 When it is unstable, it can result in fluctuations in temperature (hot flashes, sweats), and heart rate (anxiety, palpitations, adrenalin rushes).

 2. Adrenal hormone dysregulation